Table of contents

 An option for development, demo and test instances.
 With the portable version, REI3 can be started on Windows servers or clients directly without any setup.
 Like the stand-alone model, the portable version includes its own database.
 It is not recommended to run anything productive from a portable instance.

 To run REI3 the following requirements must be met:

-- Linux server (REI3 is tested on Debian, CentOS and Ubuntu Server)
+- Linux server (tested on Debian, CentOS and Ubuntu Server)

 - Windows Server 2016 or later